-Acknowledgments: We would like to thank the National Center for Social Research and the would also like to thank the UK Data Archive, the National Center for Social Research, and other relevant bodies for making these data publically available.
+Acknowledgments: We would like to thank the National Center for Social Research and the University of Leicester who were the Principal Investigators of this survey.
+In addition, we would also like to thank the UK Data Archive, the National Center for Social Research, and other relevant bodies for making these data publically available.
 They bear no responsibility for this analysis or interpretation of this publically available dataset.